 All the same banks will be wherever I go, and I don’t get any surprises at the end of the month if I swipe my credit card along the way.
 Plus, most cell phone plans these days include Canada-wide calling and data allowances, meaning no surprise roaming charges when you get home.

 The flat-out truth is that in Canada we don’t have low-cost airlines like Ryan Air or Vueling.
 But we have loads of other options.
 You can find deals out of pretty much every major airport in Canada through YDeals, for example YVR Deals out of Vancouver, YUL Deals out of Montreal, YYZ Deals out of Toronto and so on.
 I am also hooked on my HI Membership card.
 I know you’re reading this on the HI website so it really sounds like a not-so-subtle product placement, but I really do use my membership several times a year to purchase VIA Rail and Enterprise discounts.
-I’ve also taken advantage of the Greyhound discount in the past and I’m planning on using my Moose Travel discount in the future.
+I’m planning on using my Moose Travel discount in the future.

 From beach to snowy peaks and everything in between

 Really, Canada has it all, including snowy peaks in the summer and above-freezing temperatures in the winter.
 You can snorkel, rock climb, eat like a foodie, shop, surf--and I could keep going--somewhere in Canada at any time of year.
 Seriously.

 No matter what kind of vacation you are looking for, you don’t have to leave the country to find it.